-We have begun offering some additional binary packages for BIND 9 on an experimental basis.
+We have begun offering some additional binary packages for BIND 9.
 We already offer binaries for Windows users, which are very popular, and we have been hearing that some users of other operating systems would also like packages from ISC.

 For all open source users